THIS PAGE CONTAINS INFORMATION FOR PEOPLE INTERESTED IN PERFORMING AT THE 2017 MOISTURE FESTIVAL

 Each year we invite some old friends to return, and invite some new artists to join us.

-Be sure to read all of the following information before you contact us so that you have an understanding of how our festival works, and so that you know what information we need from you in order to consider inviting you to our festival.
+Be sure to read all of the following information before you contact us so that you have an understanding of how our festival works, and so that you know what information we need from you in order to consider inviting you to perform at our festival.

 We do not book individuals or groups to do full shows.